-File d by 1 the Registrant ⊠ File d by a Party other than the Registrant □ Che ck th e appropriate box: \boxtimes Preliminary Proxy Statement Con Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi Definitive Proxy Statement Defi nitive Additional Materials Soli citing Material under §240.14a-12 Main Street Capital Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check the appropriate box): X No f ce required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its g.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by the Registrant ⊌ Filed by a Party other than the Registrant Checl k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Main Street Capital Corporation (Name of Registrant as Specified In Its Charter) Paym (Name of Person(s) Filing Proxy Statement, if other than the Registrant) nent of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) below per Exchange Act Rules 14a-6(i)(1) and 0-11.